Cardiovascular Disease Fellowship Program

 Four fellows are selected from a highly competitive field of applicants for our training program.
 Fellows are selected based on their ability, academic credentials, aptitude, intellect, humanism, motivation and integrity.
 These qualities are assessed through a review of the academic record, letters of recommendation, standardized test scores, and interviews.

-Selection of fellows will not discriminate with regard to age, gender, nation of origin, race, religion, sexual orientation, or disability.
+Selection of fellows will not discriminate with regards to age, gender, nation of origin, race, religion, sexual orientation or disability.